Are long waiting times and customer frustration something your banking branch cannot afford?

 3. Inefficient Resource Allocation

-As a result of overcrowding at the bank facility, it makes it difficult to distribute or utilize the available resources to their maximum potential.
+As a result of overcrowding at the bank facility, it is difficult to distribute or utilize the available resources to their maximum potential.
 Inefficient resource allocation can pertain to issues related to staff allocation and space.

 This means that there can be insufficient allocation of staff members at various counters.
 It can result in imbalanced workloads and longer waiting times for customers.